NoahBres/LearnRoadRunner/docs/trajectory-sequence.md

 ## `.addTemporalMarker(MarkerCallback)`

 The `addTemporalMarker(MarkerCallback)` function without a double parameter does not actually exist in `TrajectoryBuilder`.
-This is becaues in normal trajectories, the functionality would be identical to `addDisplacementMarker(MarkerCallback)`.
+This is becaues in normal trajectories, the functionality would be identical to `.addDisplacementMarker(MarkerCallback)`.
 However, in `TrajectorySequence`, displacement and duration actually differ. `addTemporalMarker(MarkerCallback)` is preferred over `addDisplacementMarker(MarkerCallback)` to avoid any confusion between displacement and duration.
 The difference is that turns and waits do not increase displacement while they do add to duration.
 So, the behavior will differ and if you do not understand this difference as it works internally, it will result in confusion.
+Check out [this video](https://www.youtube.com/watch?v=BF_C4szJ4vU) for a visual explanation of this behavior.

 ## `.UNSTABLE_addTemporalMarkerOffset(offset, MarkerCallback)`

 This function allows you to set a marker at the current duration plus the offset.
-This differs from `addTemporalMarker(double, MarkerCallback)` because the double in that function runs `x` seconds relative to the _ENTIRE_ trajectory while `.UNSTABLE_addTemporalMarkerOffset(offset, MarkerCallback)` runs `x` seconds relative to where it was called.
+This differs from `.addTemporalMarker(double, MarkerCallback)` because the double in that function runs `x` seconds relative to the _ENTIRE_ trajectory while `.UNSTABLE_addTemporalMarkerOffset(offset, MarkerCallback)` runs `x` seconds relative to where it was called.
 The `.UNSTABLE_addTemporalMarkerOffset(offset, MarkerCallback)` with an offset of zero is equivalent in functionality to `.addTemporalMarker(MarkerCallback)`

 ```java{5,14}
 // Example 1